 Michael Perlman is an Advisor to Insper and Digipix and a Governor of Tel Aviv University.
 Member of the Global Advisory Council of London Business School, Fellow Commoner, Christ's College, Cambridge.
 Other Activities: Albert Einstein Hospital - Counselor since 1974; Member of the advisory board; Museum of Modern Art, São Paulo - board member; Jewish Museum of São Paulo - president of the fiscal council.
-Michael was born in November 1947, in São Paulo.
+Dr. Perlman was born in November 1947, in São Paulo.
 He attended primary and secondary school in São Paulo; BA at Christ's College, Cambridge University (1968); MSc (Economics) at London Business School (1970); MA at Cambridge University (1972); Honorary Fellow at Tel Aviv University (1990).

 Mr. Miguel Pinkas, Venezuela

 For several decades, Miguel Pinkas served as president and CEO of Micron C.A., a family group of companies dealing in the photographic, medical and office equipment fields.
 He is now retired and divides his time between Caracas, Florida, Montreal and Geneva.
-In addition to serving as a Governor of Tel Aviv University, Pinkas has held many additional leadership roles in business and community organizations over the years.
+In addition to serving as a Governor of Tel Aviv University, Mr. Pinkas has held many additional leadership roles in business and community organizations over the years.
 These include President and Director of Rotary Club Altamira; President and Founder of the Venezuelan Photographic Chamber of Commerce; and Director of the Venezuelan-Japanese Chamber of Commerce.
 He is an active member of Venezuela’s Jewish community, having served as president of ORT Venezuela and Dor-em-shej (Keren Hayesod).
-Additionally, Pinkas is involved in projects relating to the Belgrade Jewish Community, from where his family originates.
-Pinkas earned a BA in sociology and economics from Wesleyan University and an MBA from Columbia University.
+Additionally, Mr. Pinkas is involved in projects relating to the Belgrade Jewish Community, from where his family originates.
+Mr. Pinkas earned a BA in sociology and economics from Wesleyan University and an MBA from Columbia University.
 He is the father of Gabriel (deceased), Maya, Ari and Stephanie.

 Mr. Sami Sagol, Israel

 Sami Sagol is one of Israel’s most prominent industrialists and philanthropists.
 For almost 60 years, he was at the helm of Keter Plastics until the company’s recent sale.
 During this time, Keter grew to comprise 30 companies throughout Israel, Europe and the US.
 He has garnered numerous awards for innovation and progress, among them being named Man of the Year 2016 by Globes, an Israeli financial newspaper.
-In addition to his business activities, Sagol, together with his wife, Tova, continue to enhance Israeli society by supporting initiatives that promote higher education, scientific excellence, coexistence and the bridging of social and economic gaps.
+In addition to his business activities, Mr. Sagol, together with his wife, Tova, continue to enhance Israeli society by supporting initiatives that promote higher education, scientific excellence, coexistence and the bridging of social and economic gaps.
 Among these are a high-impact program that promotes youth development through sport and social education and an initiative that nurtures the next generation of entrepreneurs, engineers and designers.
-In recent years, Sagol has focused his philanthropic endeavors on promoting brain research in Israel, supporting a range of major projects at Israeli universities, medical centers and corporations.
+In recent years, Mr. Sagol has focused his philanthropic endeavors on promoting brain research in Israel, supporting a range of major projects at Israeli universities, medical centers and corporations.
 He is a Governor of Tel Aviv University and received an Honorary Doctorate from the University in 2012.